 If ARSS is restricted then avg. performance drop in AI test is 0.11% (86% Enc.time)

-Summary: Use of unequal weight Planar, instead of current Planar, improves JEM performance by 0.15% (in AI test), with little increase in computations and memory. ..
+Summary: Use of unequal weight Planar, instead of current Planar, improves JEM performance by 0.15% (in AI test), with little increase in computations and memory.
 Constrained PDPC and ARSS with syntax modification is 0.2% better than encoder only change (w/o syntax).
 Combination of unequal weight Planar constraining PDPD for only 4 angular modes with syntax modification leads to 9% Encoder run time reduction and 0.01% BD-rate gain in AI test as compared to the JEM5.0.
-Combination of unequal weight Planar and constraining ARSS with syntax modification leads to 14% Encoder run time reduction and 0.04% BD-rate gain in AI test as compared to the anchor..
+Combination of unequal weight Planar and constraining ARSS with syntax modification leads to 14% Encoder run time reduction and 0.04% BD-rate gain in AI test as compared to the anchor.